sandeepvarma1010/CodePath-PreWork/README.md

     - Colabating playllists with other users.
 4. WhatsApp:
     - Encryption of messages.
-    - Status Update that Just Lasts 24 Hrs.
+    - Status Update that Just lasts 24 Hrs.
 ## Notes